Promoting the success of diverse employees

 Promoting the active participation of seniors

-In order to allow employees to play an active role regardless of their age, we have introduced a retirement age selection system for those aged 60 to 65 from fiscal 2021.
-As of the end of March 2024, 739 senior employees (aged 60 or older) are working under the same grade, evaluation, and compensation system as employees aged 59 or younger.
-By introducing this system, we will encourage the senior generation to utilize their experience and knowledge to train their juniors, pass on their knowledge and skills, and challenge themselves to new fields of activity through updating their "mindset" and "reskilling."
-The period covered by this system is until fiscal 2024, and we are considering extending the current system from fiscal 2025 onwards.
+With the aim of enabling employees to play an active role regardless of age, starting in fiscal 2021, we have introduced a retirement age selection system for those aged 60 to 65.
+Senior employees aged 60 and over are active under the same grade, evaluation, and compensation system as employees aged 59 and under.
+We encourage senior employees to take on new challenges by utilizing their experience and knowledge to train younger employees, passing on their knowledge and skills, and updating their mindsets and reskilling.

 Retirement age Retirement age selection system from 60 to 65 years old * (choose your own age)